-The Pembrokeshire islands, South West Wales
+The Pembrokeshire islands, West Wales

-Skomer, Skokholm and Grassholm are a trio of neighbouring islands named by ancient Viking visitors.
+Skomer, Skokholm, and Grassholm are a trio of neighbouring islands named by ancient Viking visitors.
 They are located off the coast of southern Pembrokeshire, and are celebrated for their exceptional wildlife.
 The islands are grouped together as a Site of Special Scientific Interest and are included within the Pembrokeshire Coast National Park in West Wales.

-Skomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are the big draw for visitors.
+Skomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are a big draw for visitors.
 A circuit walk of the high plateau of the island will lead you to its abandoned farm, views of its towering cliffs and seas busy with seabirds.
 You can stay overnight on Skomer in self-catering accommodation – a treat when the Manx shearwaters are around, as the birds return from hunting at night amid a cacophony of eerie sounds.

 Nearby Skokholm is more rugged.
 Its cliffs slant into the Irish Sea, which crashes around its edges, creating a wild and dramatic landscape for photographers.
 Skokholm is famous for its bird watching observatory and attracts wildlife enthusiasts from around the world.

 Tiny, isolated Grassholm is the westernmost point of Wales, situated 11 miles from the Pembrokeshire mainland.
 An open sea adventure cruise will give you the opportunity to view the island’s famous gannet colony and also spy dolphins, porpoise and grey seals.